mmistakes/made-mistakes-jekyll/src/_posts/articles/2013-08-29-365-days-of-drawing.md

 ---
-title: "365 Days of Drawing Faces"
+title: "365 Days of drawing faces"
 excerpt: "Year one of my 365 day portrait project may be over, but I'm just getting started."
 image:
   path: &image /assets/images/paperfaces-476-portraits.jpg